pyomeca/bioptim/README.md

 The `phase_pre_idx` is the index of the phase before the transition.

 ### Class: PhaseTransitionFcn
-The `PhaseTransitionFcn` enum is the already available phase transitions in `bioptim`.
+The `PhaseTransitionFcn` class is the already available phase transitions in `bioptim`.
 Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, assuming you IDE allows for it.

 #### CONTINUOUS